rsksmart/rif-notifier/README.md

 8. Check notifications are being sent by verifying sent=1 in notification table, for the notification preference set.
 In case not sent check the notification_log table.

 ##### Create Subscription Plans
-1. Modify subscription-plan.json under resources folder with your own plan details.
+1. One or more subscription plans can be created by modifying subscription-plan.json under resources folder with your own plan details.
-2. All the fields are required.
-The notificationPreferences should contact only enabled preferences in application.properties
+2. All the json attributes are required.
+The notificationPreferences should only contain preferences that are enabled in application.properties
 3. ```currency``` field in subscriptionPrice should be one of those currencies specified in rif.notifier.subscription.currencies property of application.properties
-3. Run bin/subscriptionplans.sh from the home directory of this project
+4. Run bin/subscriptionplans.sh from the home directory of this project
-3. If the json is correct, the plans will be created in the database.
+5. If the json is correct, the plans will be created in the database.
-A sample json structure below
+6. A sample json structure is given below
 ```
 [
   {